DinhCongHoang/DinhCongHoang/README.md

 👯 Looking for opportunity to collaborate on any data analytic/business intelligence project.

+All of my projects are available at [https://github.com/DinhCongHoang](https://github.com/DinhCongHoang)

 💬 Ask me about **SQL, Power BI, Python**

 📫 How to reach me: **hoangcongdinh00@gmail.com**